Snorkeller swimming above a vibrant coral garden on the outer Great Barrier Reef — clear turquoise water, branching corals, and tropical fish

 Great Barrier Reef Diving & Snorkelling Tour

-A full day on the outer reef from Cairns — guided dives and snorkelling across pristine coral gardens, with all equipment provided.
+A full day on the outer Great Barrier Reef from Cairns — guided dives and snorkelling across coral gardens on the Sea Country of the Gimuy Walubara Yidinji, Yirrganydji and Gunggandji peoples.
+All equipment provided.
 Beginners and certified divers welcome.

 Full Day